JuliaDynamics/Agents.jl/docs/src/devdocs.md

 # Developer Docs

+## Internal infrastructure overview

+When it comes to development of new code, the overwhelming majority of Agents.jl is composed of three parts:

+1. The model time-stepping dynamics and agent storage and retrieval logic
+2. The space agent storage, movement, and neighborhood searching logic
+3. The rest of the API which is largely agnostic to the above two

+Arguably the most important aspect of the Agents.jl design is that the above three pillars of the infrastructure are **orthogonal**.
+That is, if someone wanted to add a new space, they would **not** have to care about neither the model stepping dynamics, nor the majority of the remaining Agents.jl API, such as sampling, data collection, etc. etc.

 ## Cloning the repository

 Since we include documentation with many animated gifs and videos in the repository, a standard clone can be larger than expected.